WilliamHuang2022/ML/README.md

-This is a store for code for ML.
+This is a store for code of ML.